-Our broker/dealer, Commonwealth Financial Network®, is one of the most respected independent brokerage firms in the financial services industry and allows us to have our own individual and independent practice without any proprietary products.
-Investment asset management is offered through Commonwealth.
-They provide independent research, state-of-the-art technology, unique account structures, and extraordinary support in numerous client service areas.
-The relationship with Commonwealth is an asset and important tool for our practice.
+Commonwealth Financial Network® is one of the most respected independent Registered Investment Adviser firms in the financial services industry and allows us to have our own individual and independent practice without any proprietary products.
+Our investment asset management is offered through Commonwealth and they provide us with independent research, state-of-the-art technology, a variety of account structures, and extraordinary support in numerous client service areas.
+Our relationship with Commonwealth is a valuable asset and an important tool for our practice.

 Our access to state-of-the-art independent research at Commonwealth helps